-Prerequisite(s): Permission of chair, Department of Music.
-Notes: Offered as needed.
+Prerequisite(s): Permission of chair, Department of

 561. Medieval/Renaissance Music (3).

 An advanced study of the music of the Western European tradition from 600-1600.
 Includes history, genre studies, literature, analysis of scores and extensive listening.
 Prerequisite(s): MUST 306 or permission of instructor.